hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 This function creates a map for which the keys are the module paths and the values are maps of all resources of the specified type within the modules.
-Note the use of `else {}` in case some modules don't have any resources of the specified type; this is necessary to avoid the function returning undefined.
+Note the use of `else {}` in case some modules don't have any resources of the specified type; this is necessary to avoid the function returning `undefined`.

 To invoke this function for a specific resource type, pass it the resource type as a string.
 For example, to get all instances of the `aws_instance` resource, you could